AliciaFalconCaro/HyperCSP/README.md

 You are also welcome to email us at [aliciafalconcaro@gmail.com](aliciafalconcaro@gmail.com), to discuss this project, make suggestions, or just say "Hi"!

-[1] A. Falcon-Caro, S. Shirani, J. F. Ferreira, J. J. Bird and S. Sanei, "Formulation of Common Spatial Patterns for Multi-task Hyperscanning BCI," in IEEE Transactions on Biomedical Engineering, doi: 10.1109/TBME.2024.3356665.
+[1] Falcon-Caro, A., Shirani, S., Ferreira, J. F., Bird, J. J., & Sanei, S. (2024).
+Formulation of Common Spatial Patterns for Multi-task Hyperscanning BCI.
+IEEE Transactions on Biomedical Engineering. doi: 10.1109/TBME.2024.3356665.